No inquest into Ashburton Work and Income murders

 He was well known to staff at the office as a problematic client and had been trespassed a month earlier for being increasingly “demanding”, “manipulative” and “quietly intimidating”.

-At 9.51am he walked into Work and Income wearing a balaclava and armed with a pump action shotgun.
+At 9.51am he walked into WINZ wearing a balaclava and armed with a pump action shotgun.

 He entered the public reception area and moved towards the reception counter where Peggy Noble was working.